 Wander Casa Cakchiquel

 Another classic Ladies Day stop, Casa Cakchiquel (or Casa Kakchiquel) is a classic old building from the 1950’s built by the Swedish ambassador to Guatemala.
 It was the very first hotel in Panajachel and has a nice, quiet location just off of Calle Santander.
-It has since been renovated and is home to the excellent Japanese Hana Sushi restaurant, lots of old paintings and photo exhibitions and, naturally, a radio station.
+It has since been renovated and is home to lots of old paintings and photo exhibitions and, naturally, a radio station.

 Learn Weaving at a Women’s Colectivo